-The increase in number of obtained orders can be explained by the significant increase of the number of usable acceptance probability estimations with approximately 80% (with a p-value of 0.0000 for both the paired t-test and the Wilcoxon test).
+The increase in number of obtained orders can be explained by the significant increase of the number of usable acceptance probability estimations with approximately 80% (with p-values of 0.0000 for both tests).
 However, final account balance increase does not appear to be fully explained by an increase in obtained orders.
 In some experiments, a small increase (or even a decrease) in the number of obtained orders still results in doubled profits.
 This indicates that orders are better priced.
 This could be caused by prices of obtained orders to be closer to second-lowest prices, instead of being significantly lower, which results in a reduced margin between customers' reserve prices and realized order prices.
 Hence, using the PPARRPAE approach improves the quality of acceptance probability estimations and consequently results in better bid efficiency.